 1.1.
-This university policy describes the authorities and processes for naming or renaming buildings, streets, landmarks, structures, and property, as well as major academic units, centers, institutes and colleges that are owned or operated by Oregon State University (“university”).
+This university policy describes the authorities and processes for naming or renaming Buildings, Major Academic Units and Major Public Places that are owned or operated by Oregon State University (“university”).

 2.1.
-The university desires to have a thoughtful process in considering and making decisions on naming university buildings, property, and major academic units.
+The university desires to have a thoughtful process in considering and making decisions on naming or renaming university Buildings, Major Academic Units and Major Public Places.
 The university strives to remember individuals or groups who have special significance to the university, as well as to honor the mission and history of the university, the state of Oregon, and the regions in which the university operates.

 3.1.
-This policy applies any time a request is made to name university property, buildings, or major academic units.
+This policy applies any time a request is made to name university Buildings, Major Academic Units and Major Public Places.

 5.1.
 Architectural Naming Committee

 5.1.2.
-The committee will, by its own action or following receiving requests from others, consider to name or rename university buildings, property, as well as major academic units of the university.
-Following such review, the committee may recommend to the President to name or rename a building, property, or major academic unit of the university.
+The committee will, by its own action or following receiving requests from others, consider to name or rename university Buildings, Major Academic Units and Major Public Places of the university.
+Following such review, the committee may recommend to the President to name or rename a Building, Major Academic Unit or Major Public Place of the university.

 5.2.
 Selection of the Name